-Please note that in case of not submitting reports within the deadline stipulated in the Grant Contract or within the new deadline set by the JTS in a separate letter, the situation will be considered as a breach of provisions of the Grant Contract resulting in ineligibility of all lump sums included in the project budget.
+Please note that in case of not submitting reports within the deadline stipulated in the Grant Contract or within the new deadline set by the JTS in a separate letter, the situation will be considered as a breach of provisions of the Grant Contract resulting in ineligibility of the lump sums for the staff costs included in the project budget.
 In dully justified cases the lead beneficiary may request further extensions - subject to the approval by the JTS.